 There shall be mailed to each member of this Association at his or her seat of government, at least sixty (60) days prior to the Annual Conference and Winter Meeting, a notice setting out the time and place.

 At general NASS conferences and meetings, there shall be a roll call by states and attendance recorded in the minutes by name and state of members prior to the business meeting; however, a Secretary of State may designate a person to answer such roll call.

 SECTION 7 - RESOLUTIONS

 The members may adopt resolutions of the Association at any annual conference or winter meeting.
-Members wishing to propose resolutions shall submit the proposed resolution in written form to the President.
+Members wishing to propose resolutions shall submit the proposed resolution in written form to the President, along with the names of two members affiliated with the Democratic party, and two members affiliated with the Republican party, who have agreed to sponsor the resolution.
 The President shall assign a proposed resolution to one of the substantive standing committees for consideration.
 The committee shall recommend action on the proposed resolution to the Association.
 The President or vote of two-thirds of the members attending shall submit a proposed resolution directly to the membership.